-We depend heavily on the success of our lead product, Soliris, which was approved in the United States and in Europe in 2007, and in Japan in 2010, for the treatment of PNH.
-If we are unable to increase sales of Soliris in the United States and Europe and commercialize Soliris in Japan and additional countries, or if we are significantly delayed or limited in doing so, our business may be materially harmed.
+We depend heavily on the success of our lead product, Soliris, which was approved in the United States and in Europe in 2007 and in Japan in 2010, for the treatment of PNH.
+If we are unable to increase sales of Soliris in the United States, Europe and Japan, or commercialize Soliris in additional countries, or for additional indications, or if we are significantly delayed or limited in doing so, our business may be materially harmed.